 - The student has the right to appeal.
-Contact the JSoM Associate Dean for Instruction.
+Contact the JSoM Associate Dean Academic Affairs and Student Success.

 - If the academic misconduct charge is upheld, the student is often required to attend an educational workshop led by the Office of Student Affairs.
 The purpose of this workshop is to help students accept responsibility for their actions, recommit to the values of IU and to create and implement an action plan to avoid future errors.

 The university may discipline a student for a wide variety of acts of personal misconduct occurring on or off university property.
 A complete list of such acts may be found here: http://studentcode.iu.edu/responsibilities/index.html.